Free Confidential Consultation

 Despite the Clery Act’s mandatory reporting of crimes of campuses, 77% of colleges and universities reported zero incidents of sexual assault crimes, which is highly unbelievable as there are many studies that report rape to be the most common crime on campus.

-Fraternities are meant to foster family and positively, but they are often part of the problem.
+Fraternities are meant to foster family and positivity, but they are often part of the problem.
 Fraternities are known to be participants in campus rape culture, with some even gaining a reputation.
-Fraternity Sigma Alpha Epsilion (SAE) gained the nickname for their letters SAE, as sexual assault expected.
+Fraternity Sigma Alpha Epsilon (SAE) gained the nickname for their letters SAE, as sexual assault expected.

 Unsolved Crimes